A1 Electric Automotive Accessories

 Q. Can I reverse the power wires and make my "pull" fan work as a "push" fan?

-A. Literally, yes it will work.
-But it will not work very well.
-Spal fan blades are designed for maximum efficiency in one direction.
-They are not universal.
+A. Literally, yes it can work.
+But it will work very badly.
+Spal fan blades are designed to work in one direction.
+So our recomendation is "Don't do it".

-Q. The 30102113 16 inch race fan has the highest CFM of any of your single fans.
+Q. The 30102113 16 inch race fan has one of the highest CFM ratings of any of your single fans.
 Would this be the best fan to use on my daily driven car?

 Q. When I look at the fans in the online catalog, I cannot see the specifications sheet?

-A. You need to have Adobe Acrobat reader version 7.0.5 or later installed on your computer.
-Version 7.0.0 has bugs that do not allow all Acrobat files to be viewed.
+A. You need to have Adobe Acrobat reader on your computer.
 Adobe Acrobat Reader can be downloaded "free" from the Abobe website.
 Download Acrobat Reader

 Ready to Order?
 Need Prices?